Tson28/Zunef-web/README.md

 ## 🆘 Support

 For support and questions:
-- Create an issue in the GitHub repository
+- Create an issue in the GitHub repository with detailed information
-- Contact the development team
+- Contact the development team through multiple channels
-- Check the documentation
+- Check the documentation and troubleshooting guides

 ## 🔮 Future Roadmap